elephantrobotics/pymycobot/docs/MyCobot_320_en.md

 - **function**：Get the movement status of all joints
 - **Return value**： A list,[voltage, sensor, temperature, current, angle, overload], a value of `0` means no error, a value of `1` indicates an error

+- **Abnormal description**:
+  - 0: Servo motor undervoltage/overvoltage, check the voltage, if it is 0, you need to modify the servo parameters; if it is greater than the actual value, the heat sink may be damaged
+  - 1: Servo motor magnetic encoding abnormality
+  - 2: Servo motor overtemperature
+  - 3: Servo motor overcurrent
+  - 5: Servo motor overload

 #### `get_servo_temps()`

 - **function**：Get joint temperature